 2. Baton (for poking, prodding, and/or beating)

-3. Flashlight (this is great for shining into the perp.’s eyes, or as a backup weapon if your first two fail) 4.
-Car, truck, or if you’re really lucky, you can re-enact your favorite episode of C.H.I.P.S. on one of our brand-new police motorcycles.
+4. Car, truck, or if you’re really lucky, you can re-enact your favorite episode of C.H.I.P.S. on one of our brand-new police motorcycles.
 Most vehicles come complete with video camera, flashing lights, siren, cage and push bumper (it’s so much fun to use this, by the way).

 5. Two-way radio (for getting the low down on the suspects)